 We are thrilled that you are joining the Worcester State University community!
-One of the first steps in preparing for life as a college student at Worcester State University is participating in your summer Orientation program.
+One of the first steps in preparing for life as a college student at Worcester State University is participating in the First-Year Student Orientation program.
 The comprehensive two-part Orientation program is a great way to meet new people and get all of your questions answered before classes begin in the fall.

 - June 20-21